Information for SAE students

-Equipment is available for on and off-campus production work, with some changes to the hire and use of equipment, guided by physical distancing, and health and hygiene protocols.
+Equipment is available for on and off campus production work, with some changes to the hire and use of equipment, guided by health and hygiene protocols.
 We have made some slight adjustments to teaching and assessments to ensure that projects will not be impacted.
 For more information about hiring equipment, booking studios and campus opening hours, please refer to COVID Safe for Students.

 SAE staff have been providing a range of options to support students through this pandemic.
 These options include opportunities for late submissions, modification of assessment items and individual learning contracts.
-A short additional trimester in January 2021 will be offered free of charge to all students whose study has been impacted by COVID-19 related changes.
-This will incorporate practical, facilitated sessions that enable students to catch up on assessment items, and any practical and project work that has been compromised by not being able to attend campus and access equipment.
-You may defer to a future study period, however, the rules relating to remission of fees are set by the government and not SAE.
+You may defer to a future study period, however the rules relating to remission of fees are set by the government and not SAE.
 We are more than happy to talk to you about your individual circumstances and work with you to find a solution that will best meet your needs.

 We encourage all students to engage in responsible physical distancing and to practise good hygiene.
 The accommodation facilities remain in operation unless notified otherwise.
 If you have any concerns, please contact your Campus Manager.